bright-dev/bright/doc/source/runtime.rst

       -b, --burnup      Run the burnup calculation.
       -x, --xs          Run the cross-section generation calculation.
       -m, --delta-mass  Run the initial isotope sensitivity calculation.
+      -N NPERT          Perturbation indices to calculate, in Python slice syntax.
+      -I ISOS           Isotopes to calculate.
+      -S NSENS          Sensitivity indices to calculate, in Python slice syntax.
-      -c, --clean       Cleans the reactor direactory of current files.
+      -c, --clean       Cleans the reactor directory of current files.
       -l, --local       Run or Fetch files locally.
       -s, --server      Run or Fetch files from a remote server.
       -f, --fetch       Fetches files from the remote server.
 Does not run